Butternut Squash Ravioli with Gorgonzola Sauce

 - Salt is not needed in this cheese sauce, the gorgonzola cheese and pancetta will add enough salt to the sauce.

-- I used only 1/2 of a wedge of gorgonzola cheese (about 120 to 125 grams) and 1/2 of the 8-ounce container of mascarpone cheese (needed only 4-ounces, 125 grams).
+- I used only 1/2 of a wedge of gorgonzola cheese (about 120-125 grams) and 1/2 of the 8-ounce container of mascarpone cheese (needed only 4-ounce, 125 grams).
 If you prefer, you can increase the amounts of the ingredients to your taste and preference.

 - Keep in mind, that the cheese sauce alone is very thick, so adding in some heavy cream enhances the sauce.
 Also, there’s no need to bring the sauce to a boil, as soon as the cheese sauce is heated through, it’s ready.